francescomaiomascio/francescomaiomascio/README.md

 ## How I work

-I work on systems that already exist — systems that run continuously, evolve under load, and fail outside the assumptions of design documents.

 Most architectural failures today are not caused by missing features, but by **unclear responsibility**: implicit decisions, opaque transitions, and no reliable way to explain *why* something happened.

-My approach starts by making those boundaries explicit.
+I work by making those boundaries explicit.

-I design systems **from observable behavior backward**.
+Systems are defined **from observable behavior backward**: what happens is visible first;
-What the system does comes first.
-What it is *allowed* to do is defined next.
+what is *allowed* to happen is constrained next.
 Everything else is implementation detail.

 I favor execution paths that are **boring, inspectable, and reconstructible**.
-If a system acts, I expect to trace that action through explicit steps, declared authority, and durable state — without inference or guesswork.
+If a system acts, I expect to trace that action through declared authority and durable state — without inference or guesswork.

 Python is the medium I use to express this discipline: explicit control flow, lifecycle phases,